 Ecto-2 Preliminary Concept Art

 The preliminary design drawing for Kenner’s Ecto-2 reveals how the toy was originally going to be far more faithful to the animated show than it eventually ended up being.
-The ability to fold it up and place it into the back of Ecto-1 as well as extra space for not one, but TWO action figures were both ideas that for one reason or another sadly couldn’t be carried over from concept art to production toy.
+The top image showing Ecto-2’s ability to be folded up and placed into the back of Ecto-1 is taken directly from a DiC model sheet and can be seen in action in the very first episode “Ghosts-R-Us”.
+What’s even cooler though is that the prelim art shows that Ecto-2 has two seats (just like the show) which would have been great for the action figures.
+Unfortunately for one reason or another neither the folding function or the extra seat could be carried over from this piece of concept art to the production toy.

 One fun thing about this piece of art that may not be visible from the image above is that the bomb was originally called the “Total Protonic Reversal” bomb.
 Now, not all of the reasons behind all of the changes Kenner made to it’s toys are known but I think this one is pretty obvious, I’ll leave it to Egon to explain why they went with “Ghost Eliminator” instead:

 “Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.”

 As much as I enjoyed playing with my childhood Highway Haunter toy, having seen the preliminary concept art..I must admit that I feel slightly cheated.
 The production toy was a car that transformed into a bright green mantis type ghost yet the original art depicted a red muscular ghost-beast-thing with a dragon like head and a second mouth in his stomach!
 Even the motor ghost looked more menacing.

 The original name of the Highway Haunter was “Berserk Bug” and the motor ghost was called “Monster Motor”.